 Feel the festival

 Recent years have seen the emergence of several special events which span the Chilterns.
-The Walking Festival brings together over 85 different walking routes, from the leisurely to the brisk and from easy to strenuous, while the Food Festival showcases local producers.
+The Walking Festival brings together over 85 different walking routes, from the leisurely to the brisk and from easy to strenuous.
 The Chiltern Arts Festival organises an annual programme of music, art and literature using some of the most beautiful churches, historic houses and open spaces in the area.
 A new Chilterns Heritage Festival with a wide range of events, including visits to a graveyard restoration project and trips around Amersham on vintage Tube trains, also launched in September 2018.
 These festivals are an excellent reason to visit and celebrate the heritage of the region.

 No doubt because of its closeness to London, this region is fertile ground for the establishment of places of power, with the best-known examples being Runnymede, where King John sealed Magna Carta, and the royal stronghold of Windsor Castle.
 From Windsor you can see Eton College, which has educated 19 prime ministers.
 Here you can also discover the histories of famous dissenters such as the Quakers, the Amersham Martyrs and John Hampden.